hiveot/hivekit/docs/hivekit.md

 The extra modules for the digital twin include:

-- an internal directory module that contains the digital twins TDs.
+- an internal directory storage module that contains the digital twins TDs.
 Device TD's are converted to the digital twin equivalent.
 - a value store containing the last known property, event and action values as reported by devices.
 - an updated router that forwards read/query request to the value store for digital twin devices
-- an action proxy that tracks action progress.
+- an action store that tracks action progress.
 - optionally a simulator module that intercepts messages for specific devices.

 ## Adding Modules